 6. Formatting and Plagiarism Guidelines

-- The project report must follow the prescribed format set by IGNOU.
+- The project report must follow the prescribed IGNOU’s project format.

 - The project must be original and free from plagiarism (as per IGNOU’s academic integrity policies).